mkner/basic-pid/docs/examples.rst

-and orientation angular rate of change and its transformation into individual wheel velocities is well known, the realities of an actual operational mobile robot in a physical environment introduces electro-mechanical dynamics that need to be accurately handled by multiple interacting process control systems.
+and orientation angular rate of change and its transformation into individual wheel velocities is well known, the realities of an actual operational mobile robot in a physical environment introduces electro-mechanical dynamics and sensor readings that need to be accurately handled by multiple interacting process control systems.

 One of the most fundamental is the wheel velocity controller.